 - Checking and savings accounts statements for the last three months

 - Retirement funds and other investment statements for the last three months

 - The most recent statements for your credit cards, loans, and other debts

 - Proof of timely rental payments (if you’re not selling a home)

-- If you received a cash gift to use to make your down payment, your lender may want written proof that it is truly a gift and not a loan
+- If you received a cash gift to use as a down payment, your lender may want written proof that it is truly a gift and not a loan

 Consider other situations in your life that may cause your lender to ask for additional documentation.
 For example, if you have been divorced, your lender may ask for a divorce decree.
-Here are a few other situations when your lender may need additional documentation:
+Here are a few situations that may require additional documentation: